 Thing with Ogres is they're a bad mark see?
 They don't have much but for them great big belly shields and maybe a few earrings.
 Them that's got Gold from Soldiering, they tend to be pretty good at keeping hold of it, you get me?
 Now, if on the other hand, you're after a merchant that's guarded by an Ogre, well then, that's a different case.
-Now, I recall I was in Altdorf one time, on...ah...a little spot of guild business shall we say?
-Yeah, I can see you get my meaning, well now-The gent in question had been a little carefree with his information.
-A couple of associates of mine were spending some time on the beggars and Urchins from miles around a-dribbling over the smell of this joint.
-I was waiting just two hours afore he came charging out of the house and tore into the thing.
+Now, receil I was in Altdorf one time on recall I was in Altdorf one time, on...ah...a little spot of guild business shall we say?
+Yeah, I can see you get my meaning, well now- The gent in question had been a little carefree with his information.
+A couple of associates of mine were spending some time on the